 In this section, we’ll review the different approaches to keyword extraction, with a focus on machine learning-based models.

 Using statistics is one of the simplest methods for identifying the main keywords and key phrases within a text.

 There are different types of statistical approaches, including word frequency, word collocations and co-occurrences, TF-IDF (short for term frequency–inverse document frequency), and RAKE (Rapid Automatic Keyword Extraction).

-These approaches don’t require training data in order to extract the most important keywords in a text.
-However, due to the fact that they rely on stats, they may overlook relevant words or phrases that are mentioned once but are still considered relevant.
-Let’s take a look at these different approaches in more detail:
+These approaches don’t require training data to extract the most important keywords in a text.
+However, because they only rely on statistics, they may overlook relevant words or phrases that are mentioned once but should still be considered relevant.
+Let’s take a look at some of these approaches in detail:

-Word frequency consists of listing the words and phrases that most commonly appear within a text.
-This can be very useful for a myriad of purposes, from identifying recurrent terms in a set of product reviews, to finding out what are the most common issues in customer support interactions.
+Word frequency consists of listing the words and phrases that repeat the most within a text.
+This can be useful for a myriad of purposes, from identifying recurrent terms in a set of product reviews, to finding out what are the most common issues in customer support interactions.

 However, word frequency approaches consider documents as a mere ‘bag of words’, leaving aside crucial aspects related to the meaning, structure, grammar, and sequence of words.
 Synonyms, for example, can’t be detected by this keyword extraction method, dismissing very valuable information.

-Also known as N-gram statistics, word collocations and co-occurrences can help you understand the semantic structure of a text and count separate words as one.
+Also known as N-gram statistics, word collocations and co-occurrences help understand the semantic structure of a text and count separate words as one.

 Collocations are words that frequently go together.
 The most common types of collocations are bi-grams (two terms that appear adjacently, like ‘customer service’, ‘video calls’ or ‘email notification’) and tri-grams (a group of three words, like ‘easy to use’ or ‘social media channels’).